maciej-sz/nbp-php/api.md

 ### `fromDayBefore` method

+This method returns rates corresponding to the previous business day to the one provided as the argument.

-Returns a dictionary with NBP tables from day before given day.
-This method can be useful in some bookkeeping applications when there is a legislatory need to calculate transfer prices.
+This can be useful in some bookkeeping applications when there is a legislatory need to calculate transfer prices.
 The legislation requires for the prices to be calculated using currency rate applied in the business day before the actual transfer date.
-Which is exactly what this method exposes.

 <details>
 <summary>Example</summary>